TaylorMichaelHall/git-contributions-counter/README.md

+# NOTICE: This is now built into the [gitstats](https://github.com/TaylorMichaelHall/gitstats) cli and this repo will be archived.

 # Git Contribution Counter

 This Go script analyzes Git repository contributions, displaying a bar graph of commits per contributor and allowing for detailed contributor information.